 - Garden Safe Insecticidal Soap Insect Killer and Bonide Neem Oil are also effective against stink bugs, especially early in the season.

-- When stink bugs are expected, especially as crops approach harvest, use row covers to prevent them from gaining access.
+- When stink bugs are expected, primarily as crops approach harvest, use row covers to prevent them from gaining access.

 Keeping Out Of Home